Speed Skating Calories Burned Calculator

 How many calories does speed skating burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 490 calories during 30 minutes of speed skating.
-This is based on a MET value of 13.5.
+A person weighing 160 lbs (73 kg) burns approximately 514 calories during 30 minutes of speed skating.
+This is based on a MET value of 13.5 for speed skating.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of speed skating?

-The MET (Metabolic Equivalent of Task) value for speed skating is 13.5.
+The default MET (Metabolic Equivalent of Task) value for speed skating is 13.5, while the selected training style uses MET 13.5.
 This means speed skating burns 13.5 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is speed skating good for weight loss?

-Yes, speed skating is an effective exercise for weight loss.
-With a MET value of 13.5, it burns a significant number of calories per session.
-A 160-lb person burns about 980 calories per hour.
+Yes, speed skating can be effective for weight loss when performed intensely enough.
+With a selected MET value of 13.5, a 160-lb person burns about 1029 calories per hour.
 Combined with a balanced diet, regular speed skating can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during speed skating?

 Body weight significantly impacts calorie burn during speed skating.
-A 120-lb person burns about 367 calories in 30 minutes, while a 250-lb person burns approximately 765 calories in the same time.
+At the selected MET value of 13.5, a 120-lb person burns about 386 calories in 30 minutes, while a 250-lb person burns approximately 804 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does speed skating work?